David H. Barlow: Education

 Barlow attended the University of Notre Dame in 1960, for an undergraduate degree in sociology and English.
 During intensive studies of literature, Barlow became intrigued by the often self-defeating actions of fictional characters, and he began analyzing the psychological motivations of such acts in his literary discourse.

 To pursue his interest in psychology, Barlow attended Boston College in 1964.
 He was a student of Joseph R. Cautela, one of the pioneers in behavior therapy who eventually became president of the Association for Behavioral and Cognitive Therapies (ABCT), formerly known as the Association for Advancement of Behavior Therapy (AABT).
 Barlow delved into the realm of experimental psychology in Cautela's research laboratories.
 He was convinced by Cautela that the practical applications of psychology can only advance through a scientific approach to the subject.
 In the summer of 1966, Barlow worked with Joseph Wolpe, widely known as the father of behavior therapy, to gain clinical experience in Wolpe's emerging techniques of systematic desensitization, assertiveness training, and reciprocal inhibition.

 In the same fall, Barlow left Boston to attend the University of Vermont for his doctoral degree.
 He worked under Harold Leitenberg and Stewart Agras who were collaborating on a clinical research program at the time.
-They developed a new experimental approach to clinical research, later known as single case experimental designs, for which Barlow eventually published a sourcebook.
+Together, they developed a new experimental approach to clinical research, later known as single case experimental designs, for which Barlow eventually published a sourcebook.
 Barlow received his Ph.D. in 1969.

 Career

 1969–1979

 After completing his PhD, Barlow became an assistant professor of psychiatry at the University of Mississippi Medical Center (UMMC) in 1969.
 He founded the clinical psychology internship program there, with the aim of training students on science-based clinical practices.
 In 1974, he was promoted to professor of psychiatry.

 In 1975, Barlow relocated to Brown University with a joint appointment as professor of psychiatry and psychology, and Director of Education and Training at Butler Hospital.
 At Brown, Barlow was again in charge of creating a clinical psychology internship program, which had been successful at the UMMC.
 Barlow was to spend five years at Brown.
 In 1979, Barlow served as the president of the Association for Behavioral and Cognitive Therapies (ABCT).
-Throughout this time, Barlow developed a research program that was focused on understanding sexual behaviors and gender expression, with a focus on using behavioral therapy to change homosexual behaviors as well non-cisgender gender expression.
-Some this work categorized homosexuality along with pedophilia as sexual disturbances.
-The work included "treating" homosexual men with behavioral techniques including aversion therapy, covert sensitization, fading, and classical conditioning, a practice that is now known as conversion therapy.
+Throughout this time, Barlow broadened and deepened his research on anxiety and related disorders, but also developed a research program on understanding sexual behaviors and gender expression.
+Some of this work included "treating" individuals with "sexual deviations" which at the time included homosexual men with behavioral techniques including covert sensitization, fading, biofeedback fading, and classical conditioning, a practice that is now known as conversion therapy.
 One of the studies details changes in gender identity expression that were attributed to an exorcism.